SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 ### Plaintext Body

-The plaintext representation of the payload body appears as a single CESR group that starts with the dedicated TSP payload group code `-Z##`.
+The plaintext representation of the payload body appears as a single CESR group that starts with one of the two dedicated SPAC payload group codes.
+For small payloads the code is  `-Z##`.
+For big payloads the code is `-0Z#####`.

 The embedded fields in the payload group always start with the payload type field, which is then followed by the source VID field.
 The source VID field is required to support the ESSR format when the payload group is encrypted.

 See above for a table of the payload types.